-A focus on fuel economy without sacrificing stretches across the Ford family and the latest Explorer is no different.
-A new hybrid drivetrain is available for sixth-generation Ford Explorers.
+A focus on fuel economy without sacrificing stretches across the Ford family and the Explorer is no different.
+The sixth-generation introduced a new hybrid drivetrain.
 What started as a body-on-frame four-door SUV that shared the same platform as the classic Ford Ranger, the Explorer has grown into a unibody SUV with seating up to seven.
 Powerful, mid-sized, turbocharged engines have replaced the simpler, bigger displacement of past Explorer generations.
 The current Ford Explorer makes use of a ten-speed automatic transmission and a choice between rear-wheel or all-wheel drive.

-A notable addition to the 2020 lineup is the new ST model, sporting some handsome accents and a shockingly impressive twin-turbocharged V6 engine that makes 400-hp and 415 lb-ft of torque.
+The most notable addition to the 2020 lineup was the new ST model, sporting some handsome accents and a shockingly impressive twin-turbocharged V6 engine that makes 400-hp and 415 lb-ft of torque.
 Who said being a family man (or woman) had to be boring?

 The current generation Ford Explorers are made in Chicago, Illinois on Ford’s longest-running assembly line and shipped worldwide.